 Find Your CPU With macOS

 To access this information, you will need to start the Mac’s Terminal.
 You can do that by going to the Finder and then into Application.
-From there, you should be able to find the terminal.
+From there, you should be able to locate the terminal.

-After opening the terminal, use this command:
+After launching the terminal, employ this directive:

 sysctl -a | grep brand